pjbiggs/Massey203311/Week9/Week9.md

 Week 9 focusses on using tools outside of `R` for most of today's practical to use taxonomic classfiers and visualisation methodologies to explore the complexitites of metagenomic data.

-An outline of the lab today is sghown below.<br>
+An outline of the lab today is shown below.<br>

 <img src="graphics/flow-chart-w9.png" width="500"/><br>
 Brief outline of the steps we will be following in Week 9.<br>